 The nitty gritty details

 If you want to know more technical details about Enonic’s rich text editor, or at least send your developers in the right direction, you can visit our documentation and read about:

-These informative articles should keep you busy at the nonce and explain everything you or your developer need to know to get started.
+These informative articles should explain everything you or your developer need to know to get started.
 Any interested developer would also like to know that the rich text editor is CKEditor.

 Enonic values effectivity, which is why we have included a bunch of nifty shortcuts for you in the rich text editor.
 If you are shortcut-savvy from Windows or Mac OSX, you will find some very familiar shortcuts in our rich text editor.
 See the full keyboard shortcut list in our documentation.

 Also, to mention a final goodie: Images and links added to the editor will not break if the structure is changed or they are renamed, as they are based on IDs and not the location or the filename.